The two keys to making quick, healthy meals and snacks are to keep a well-stocked kitchen and to spend a few minutes planning meals every week.

 Studies by the University of Massachusetts show that recipes prepared with canned ingredients are as nutritious as recipes using fresh or frozen ones.

-When shopping for vegetables and fruits, take the time to compare the costs of fresh, frozen and canned foods to see which is the cheapest.
+When shopping for vegetables and fruits, take the time to compare the costs of fresh, frozen, and canned foods to see which is more cost-effective.

 Quick Meal Tips